Follow these personal branding tips to make sure your Google profile picture is helping, not hurting, your professional brand.

 When choosing your profile picture, opt for a standard headshot that supports your personal brand and portrays you as professional and friendly.
 Avoid using a group shot, an awkward selfie, or (my favorite) the cropped image where half of your hair is cut out.
 To avoid the image looking blurry, select a photo that’s 250 x 250 pixels or larger.

-To upload or change your Gmail profile picture, please follow the steps below, courtesy of Gmail’s Help Center:
+To upload or change your Gmail profile picture, follow the steps below, courtesy of Gmail’s Help Center:

 - Click the gear in the top right .